 Also, Diane was on my board of directors, as was my wife.
 Why would this be if I am trying to suppress women?1

 Finally, I have one other point worth mentioning.
-Back when I was in seminary, they allowed the public to attend classes for a few days, we opened up the doors, so to speak, to the public so that non-seminarians could come into our classes.
-In addition, the seminary (Westminster Seminary in Escondido, CA) brought in different teachers to present different classes.
-One of these teachers was a woman, who taught a class on how women can be used in the church.
+Many years ago, when I was in seminary, they allowed the public to attend classes for a few days.
+In addition, the seminary (Westminster Seminary in Escondido, CA) brought in guest teachers to present different classes.
+One of these teachers was a woman who taught a class on how women can be used in the church.
 I thought this would be a very valuable class, so I attended.
 To my dismay, out of the class size of approximately 25, I was the only male.
 Still, I was there because I wanted to support women being used in the church.

 So, if I am trying to suppress women by teaching that women are not to be elders and pastors, then why is the number two person on CARM a woman, why did I support Diane over a pastor about her position of authority on CARM, why is she and my wife on the board of directors, and why would I attend a class named at demonstrating how women can be used in church?